Bulla Dairy Foods

-Bulla Dairy Foods is an Australian dairy company that manufactures a national and export range of ice cream, table cream, yoghurt, sour cream, cottage cheese, and imitation cream under various brands.
-The business was established in 1910 and subsequently became a partnership among three inter-related families, who still continue to own and operate the business.
-The company's name was established from the origin of place in Victoria, Australia and the business has continued for more than 100 years.
+Bulla Dairy Foods is an Australian dairy company that manufactures national and export ranges of ice cream, table cream, yoghurt, sour cream, cottage cheese, and imitation cream under various brands.
+The business was established in 1910 and subsequently became a partnership among three inter-related families, who still continue to own and run the business.
+The company's name was established from the origin of a place in Victoria, Australia, and the business has continued for over 100 years.
 Bulla Dairy Foods has expanded internationally, exporting its products to 17 countries, as well as supplying their products nationally within Australia to supermarket retailers.
-The company employs more than 600 people across three manufacturing sites across Victoria in Colac, Dandenong, and Mulgrave and a head office and distribution centre in Derrimut, Melbourne.
+The company employs more than 600 people across three manufacturing sites in Colac, Dandenong and Mulgrave, all in Victoria, and a head office and distribution centre in Derrimut, Melbourne.
 In 2015, Bulla Dairy Foods released a new campaign with the tagline "Unfakeable" to emphasise the company's Australian heritage.

 History

 Founding

 Bulla Dairy Foods was founded in 1910 by Thomas Sloan, in Moonee Ponds, Melbourne, as the Bulla Cream Company.
 His brother William owned a farm in Bulla, which provided the milk used to make the cream.
-The copper cans filled with milk were transported to Moonee Ponds and had the label ‘Bulla’, so the company's name was unintentionally created.
+The copper cans filled with milk were transported to Moonee Ponds and were labelled "Bulla", so the company's name was unintentionally created.

 Thomas had developed a new method of thickening cream by burning wood, creating heat to pasteurise the cream in copper cans.
 The product was distributed by horse and cart, and the copper cans were draped with wet bags to keep them cool during transportation.
 In 1914, Thomas Sloan's brother in law, Hugh Anderson, became a partner in the business.
 In 1918, Hugh Anderson's brother Jack also joined the Bulla Cream Company.
 Thus the company was operated by three interrelated families.
 The responsibilities of the business operations were split among the three men: marketing and product distribution were the responsibility of Jack Anderson and Thomas Sloan, while Hugh Anderson was responsible for production.